LALITH0110/Diabetes-Prediction-Model/README.md

-# CSP-571-Summer
+# Diabetes Prediction Model
 This project focuses on building interpretable and reliable models for predicting diabetes using structured health data.
-We integrate multiple datasets — including the Diabetes Prediction Dataset from Kaggle, the Pima Indians Diabetes Dataset — to explore key risk factors and develop robust machine learning models.
+We integrate multiple datasets — including the Diabetes Prediction Dataset from Kaggle, the Pima Indians Diabetes Dataset-to explore key risk factors and develop robust machine learning models.

 ## Overview of `diabetes_prediction_dataset.Rmd`